-We manufacture annuities for third parties to sell to tax-qualified pension plans, retirement plans and IRAs, as well as individual retirement annuities sold to individuals that are subject to ERISA or the Internal Revenue Code of 1986, as amended (the "Code").
+We manufacture annuities for third parties to sell to tax-qualified pension plans, retirement plans and individual retirement accounts and annuities ("IRAs"), as well as individual retirement annuities sold to individuals that are subject to ERISA or the Internal Revenue Code of 1986, as amended (the "Code").
 Also, a portion of our in-force life insurance products are held by tax-qualified pension and retirement plans.
 While we currently believe manufacturers do not have as much exposure to ERISA and the Code as distributors, certain activities are subject to the restrictions imposed by ERISA and the Code, including the requirement under ERISA that fiduciaries of a Plan subject to Title I of ERISA (an "ERISA Plan") must perform their duties solely in the interests of the ERISA Plan participants and beneficiaries, and those fiduciaries may not cause a covered plan to engage in certain prohibited transactions.
-The applicable provisions of ERISA and the Code are subject to enforcement by the DOL, the Internal Revenue Service ("IRS") and the Pension Benefit Guaranty Corporation.
+The applicable provisions of ERISA and the Code are subject to enforcement by the Department of Labor ("DOL"), the Internal Revenue Service ("IRS") and the Pension Benefit Guaranty Corporation.

 In addition, the prohibited transaction rules of ERISA and the Code generally restrict the provision of investment advice to ERISA qualified plans, plan participants and IRAs if the investment recommendation results in fees paid to an individual advisor, the firm that employs the advisor or their affiliates that vary according to the investment recommendation chosen.
+Similarly, without an exemption, fiduciary advisors are prohibited from receiving compensation from third parties in connection with their advice.
+ERISA also affects certain of our in-force insurance policies and annuity contracts, as well as insurance policies and annuity contracts we may sell in the future.

-The DOL issued new regulations on April 6, 2016 that became applicable on June 9, 2017 (the "Fiduciary Rule").
-As initially adopted, these rules substantially expanded the definition of "investment advice," thereby broadening the circumstances under which distributors and manufacturers can be considered fiduciaries under ERISA or the Code, and subject to an impartial or "best interests" standard in providing such advice.
-Pursuant to the final rule, certain communications with plans, plan participants and IRA holders, including the marketing of products, and marketing of investment management or advisory services, could be deemed fiduciary investment advice, thus, causing increased exposure to fiduciary liability if the distributor does not recommend what is in the client's best interests.
+The DOL issued regulations (the "Fiduciary Rule") that became applicable on June 9, 2017 but were subsequently vacated by the Fifth Circuit Court of Appeals effective June 21, 2018.
+While the Fiduciary Rule was effective, it substantially expanded the definition of "investment advice," thereby broadening the circumstances under which distributors and manufacturers could be considered fiduciaries under ERISA or the Code, and subject to an impartial or "best interests" standard in providing such advice.
+Under the rule, certain communications with plans, plan participants and IRA holders, including the marketing of products, and marketing of investment management or advisory services, were deemed fiduciary investment advice, thus, causing increased exposure to fiduciary liability if the distributor did not recommend what was in the client's best interests.